evan-goode/mania/README.md

 mania track the great gig in the sky --lucky
 ```

-You can store your TIDAL credentials in the config file so you don't have to enter them every time, see below.

 ## Configuration

 Every option (except `--config-file`) can be specified either as a command-line argument or using a TOML configuration file.
 On the command line, prefix the option with `--`, or `--no-`, as in `--output-directory ~/music` or `--no-full-structure`.